twota/terms-of-service-and-privacy-policy/README.md

 We may also use automated decision-making or profiling tools to support user safety, content moderation, and personalized recommendations.
 These systems are periodically reviewed to ensure they operate fairly, accurately, and without bias.

-3. How We Share Your Information
+4. How We Share Your Information

 We may share your information in the following circumstances:

-3.1 With Other Users
+4.1 With Other Users

 Your profile information (such as name, age, approximate location, photos, preferences, and bio) is visible to other users.

-3.2 With Service Providers
+4.2 With Service Providers

 We share data with trusted third-party vendors who assist with hosting, analytics, customer support, and other operational services.

-3.3 For legal compliance
+4.3 For legal compliance

 We may disclose information if required by law, regulation, legal process, or governmental request.

-3.4 During business transfers
+4.4 During business transfers

 In the event of a merger, acquisition, reorganization, or sale of assets, your information may be transferred as part of that transaction.

-3.5 In anonymized or aggregated form
+4.5 In anonymized or aggregated form

 We may share data for research, analytics, or marketing purposes.

-☑ Note: We never sell users’ information to third parties.
+☑ Note: We never sell users' information to third parties.

-4. Data Retention
+5. Data Retention

 We retain data as needed for operations, legal obligations, and fraud prevention.
 Personal data is deleted right away after account deletion.
 But if the user has been blocked, their data will be deleted within 100 business days of the account being blocked.

-5. Your Rights and Choices
+6. Your Rights and Choices

 Depending on your jurisdiction, you may have the right to: